LeoFuso/argo/columba.md

 The development of this plugin in a direct response to [David's plugin](https://github.com/davidmc24/gradle-avro-plugin) of the same functionality.
-Any resemblence is not a coincidence.
-I've used David's plugin as a starting point, and copy some of its functionality **as is**.
-David, and the community surrouding their plugin, did a wonderful job, and I'm most definitely a user of David's plugin.
-If you're in doubt about which plugin to use, use David's, since it is the most battle tested, at least for now!
+Any resemblance is not a coincidence.
+David's plugin was used as a starting point, and copy some of its functionality **as is**.
+David, and the community surrounding their plugin, did a wonderful job, and its value can't be diminished.